AndresZ25/Module-9-challenge-/Develop/README.md

-# creating a README
+# README Generator

 ## Description
-to create a readme using the terminal and node.js
+This is to make you a REAME in a much easier and faster way.

 ## Table of Contents
 - [Installation](#installation)